 We Can Gather Evidence to Support Your Case

-We can collect and use the following information to assert that you were injured by another party’s negligence:
+We can collect and use the following information to assert that you or your loved one suffered injuries due to another party’s negligence:

 - The police report